Thomas Emmette Stancil

 The old Tom Stancil's tenant house was located on what later became the Thomas Emmette Stancil Homestead.
 Emmette and Dessie lived here for a time but eventually tore this house down after building a new house.

-Eva Lucas was born Sept.
-22, 1930, and died Nov.
+Eva Lucas was born on Sept.
+22, 1930, and died on Nov.
 21, 1930, at 9:45 a.m.
 She had bronchial pneumonia.
 Quite a few babies died that year.
 Bailey Funeral Home in Selma prepared the body.
-Her funeral was at Holly Springs and she was buried there on Nov.
+Her funeral was at Holly Springs, and she was buried there on Nov.
 22.

 Albert, Dessie's brother, talked to Dessie and said, "It (this separation) wasn't going to stick, go, the quicker you do it the better."